The world’s No.1 is as heavy as a car. Presenting the biggest coins in the world.

 1: One Tonne Gold Kangaroo Coin

-The Perth Mint in Australia produced this absolute monster of a paperweight, the One Tonne Gold Kangaroo Coin — The world’s largest coin!
+The Perth Mint in Australia produced this absolutely giant wheel of gold; the One Tonne Gold Kangaroo Coin – The world’s largest coin!

 Minted in 2012, it has a diameter of 80cm (31.5in), is 12cm (4.7in) deep and is 1000kg (2,200lbs) of pure gold.